Mississippi Band of Choctaw Indians: Late 19th century

+20th century

 Delegation to Washington, D.C.

 From left to right, Chief Wesley Johnson, Thomas B. Sullivan, Culberson Davis, James E. Arnold, and Emil John.

 By 1907, the Mississippi Choctaw were in decline.
 The Dawes Commission had sent a large number of the Mississippi Choctaws to Indian Territory, and only 1,253 members remained.
 Meetings were held in 1913 to try to find a solution.
 Wesley Johnson was elected chief of the newly formed Mississippi, Alabama, and Louisiana Choctaw Council at a 1913 meeting.
 After deliberation, the council selected delegates to send to Washington, D.C., to bring attention to the Choctaw's plight.
 Historian Robert Bruce Ferguson wrote in his 2015 article that:

 In late January 1914, Chief Wesley Johnson and his delegates (Culbertson Davis and Emil John) traveled to Washington, D.C. ...
 While they were in Washington, Johnson, Davis, and John met with numerous senators & representatives and persuaded the federals to bring the Choctaw case before Congress.
 On February 5th, their mission culminated with the meeting of President Woodrow Wilson.
 Culbertson Davis presented a beaded Choctaw belt as a token of goodwill to the President.

 Nearly two years after the trip to Washington, the Indian Appropriations Act of 1916 was passed.
 A stipulation allocated $1,000 to investigate the Mississippi Choctaws' condition.
 John R.T.
 Reeves was tasked with investigating the condition of Indians living in Mississippi and reporting his findings to Congress.
 Reeves submitted his report on November 6, 1916.

 Hearing at Union, Mississippi

 In March 1917, federal representatives held hearings attended by approximately 100 Choctaws to examine the needs of the Mississippi Choctaw.
 Some congressmen who presided over the hearings were Charles D. Carter of Oklahoma, William W. Hastings of Oklahoma, Carl T. Hayden of Arizona, John N. Tillman of Arkansas, and William W. Venable of Mississippi.
 These hearings resulted in improved access to health care, housing, and schools.

-The Mississippi Choctaw's improvements may have continued if they weren't dramatically interrupted by world events.
-World War I slowed down progress for the Indians as Washington's bureaucracy focused on the war.
-Some Mississippi Choctaw served during the war.
-The Spanish Influenza also slowed progress, as this pandemic killed many Choctaws.
+At the onset of World War I, military conscription was a contested issue among the Choctaw.
+Some opposed conscription, with the primary concern among Mississippi Choctaws being their lack of US citizenship.
+Members of the tribe appealed to Monsignor Ketcham, director of the Bureau of Indian Catholic Missions, and A.J Ahern, a priest at the Tucker Indian Mission, explaining their concerns.
+Ketcham and Ahern attempted to obtain exemptions for Mississippi Choctaw men, arguing that state citizenship was not equivalent to US citizenship, but their efforts were unsuccessful.
+One complaint was put to the War Cabinet for draft evasion, but no prosecution followed.
+In total, 59 Mississippi Choctaws served in World War I.

+The Spanish Influenza also struck the community during the war, killing up to 25% of Mississippi Choctaws.